jrpool/rallytree/README.md

 - &ldquo;Await&rdquo;: Perform operations in parallel when possible, but make operations sequential when necessary.
 - &ldquo;Try&rdquo;: Perform all operations in parallel when logically possible.
 Respond to Rally errors by trying operations again, up to 20 times.
 (This maximum has been set empirically in testing.)

 Testing indicates that the &ldquo;Try&rdquo; method is faster than the &ldquo;Await&rdquo; method, but, if Rally&rsquo;s server cluster is experiencing a heavy load of requests, is more vulnerable to failure.
-However, concurrency errors have not occurred in the first two operations (test-result acquisition and ownership change), so they are performed without either accommodation.
+However, concurrency errors have not occurred in the first three operations (documentation, test-result acquisition, and ownership change), so they are performed without either accommodation.

 In the above-cited knowledge-base article, Broadcom also suggests a technique that restricts all requests to a single host in its server cluster.
 RallyTree does not yet have a branch that implements that technique.